unsecretised/rustcast/CONTRIBUTING.md

 1. All code must be formatted with `cargo fmt`
 1. Code must not be malicious or be intended to harm someones device
 1. All features added must work as intended
-1. Submit your PRs to the dev branch, and not main